- 45 Hour Hold

 Credits earned by challenging UTSA undergraduate courses by examination apply to degree requirements as though the courses had been completed in the normal manner, except that since a grade of “CR” is awarded, such courses are not included in the UTSA grade point average.
 These credits are also counted toward the minimum UTSA residence requirements.
 Students may challenge the same UTSA course only once.

 To challenge a UTSA undergraduate course, the student must enroll in the course and request the challenge examination from the instructor.
-A Challenge Examination Request must be filed with the Office of the Registrar, and the test must be administered within the first three weeks of a Fall or Spring Semester or the first week of a five- or 10-week Summer Term.
+A Challenge Examination Request form must be filed with the Office of the Registrar, and the test must be administered within the first three weeks of a Fall or Spring Semester or the first week of a five- or 10-week Summer Term.

 If the student’s performance on the examination is at the grade level of “C-” or higher, a grade of “CR” is submitted at the end of the semester by the instructor for the course.
 Unsuccessful attempts to earn credit by challenge examination do not become part of the student’s official academic record.